Aleksandr V. Kuprin: Early training

-Kuprin studied in private ateliers for two years in St. Petersburg before moving to Moscow in 1904, where, by 1906, he was enrolled at the Moscow School of Painting, Sculpture, and Architecture as a student under Abram Arkhipov and Konstantin Korovin, the latter a noted Russian impressionist.
+Kuprin studied in private ateliers for two years in St. Petersburg before moving to Moscow in 1904, where, by 1906, he was enrolled at the Moscow School of Painting, Sculpture, and Architecture as a student under Abram Arkhipov and Konstantin Korovin, the latter a most noted Russian impressionist.
 Kuprin's paintings of this period reflect this influence, with their loose brush strokes and emphasis on shadow and light.

 In 1908, Kuprin was exposed to the new styles of French painting in the private collections of Moscow patrons.
 By 1910, he had dropped out of school to become one of the founding members of the Knave of Diamonds arts association (Бубновый валет, Romanized: Bubnovyi Valet).
-The association's inaugural exhibition was the explosive international height of avante-garde painting of the period, including works by French artists Henri Le Fauconnier, Wassily Kandinsky, and a new generation of paintings by young Russians impatient with old schools of thought.
+The association's inaugural exhibition was the explosive international height of avant-garde painting of the period, including works by French artists Henri Le Fauconnier, Wassily Kandinsky, and a new generation of paintings by young Russians impatient with old schools of thought.

 Paul Cézanne, Cubism, and the Geometry of Form

-Kuprin's admiration of Cézanne was very much evident in the paintings he submitted to the 1910 Knave of Diamonds show (see illustrations, left).
+Kuprin's admiration of Cézanne was very much evident in the paintings he submitted to the 1910 Knave of Diamonds inaugural exhibition (see illustrations, left).
 His characteristic works of this period combined decorative principles with keen analytical insight into the objects being depicted (Still Life With Blue Tray, 1914; Still Life With a Statuette, 1919; Autumn Bouquet, 1925—all in the Tret’iakov Gallery).
 These were painting questions that would dominate in his work for the next decade, although, as he continued with these themes, the geometry of his forms is gradually smoothed out.